-AGT1034, JOHN DEERE ELECTRICAL SYSTEMS, 4 hours.
+AGT1033, JOHN DEERE ELECTRICAL SYSTEMS, 3 hours.

 This course is designed to teach basic electrical principles and application of Ohm's Law, electromagnetism, and safe utilization of electric test meters.
-Also, the design, construction, and safe testing of lead acid storage batteries.

 AGT1043, JOHN DEERE HARVESTING EQUIPMENT, 3 hours.

 This course is designed to teach Hay and Forage Harvesting practices and equipment used for this process.
 Setting and repairing this equipment.
 The process and equipment used in Combine Harvesting.
 Repairs, operations and setting of harvesting equipment.